terraform-ibm-modules/terraform-ibm-enterprise/examples/basic/README.md

 # Basic example

-This example will create a hierarchy of enterprise child accounts and account groups
+A simple example that shows how to provision an enterprise account group and account.